The ABCs of User Management for Admins: How to Streamline User and Permission Management

 Thanks to its automated user lifecycle management, tenfold can model user lifecycles from their first to last day at the company, including department changes and breaks. tenfold’s profile wizard analyzes which privileges are included in a department’s standard set, then assigns these privileges to users automatically and for all connected systems (including Active Directory and SAP).

 If a user’s status changes (e.g. due to change of department), the software adjusts the permissions of that user automatically.
 If a person resigns or leaves the company for other reasons, tenfold deletes all of their accounts and privileges.
-This is possible thanks to an approach known as role-based access control.

 Permission requests are processed through customizable approval workflows that allow the relevant data owner to grant or reject access with a single click.
 User access reviews ensure that data owners regularly go over the privileges they are in charge of and either reconfirm or revoke them.